Jan Novák (writer): Film career

-Dramaturgical career
+Playwriting career

-Novák's first play was "Bohemian Heaven," which opened at the Provincetown Playhouse in 1980; it paints a semi-autobiographical portrait of a newly arrived Czech immigrant family in Cicero, Illinois.
+Novák's first play was "Bohemian Heaven," which opened at the Provincetown Playhouse in 1980; it paints a satirical portrait of a newly arrived Czech immigrant family in Cicero, Illinois.

 His play "Alaska," originally commissioned for Chicago's Goodman Theater, was performed in Brno in 1994.
-In 2000, the Astorka theater in Bratislava, Slovakia, performed his "A Murder in St. Petersburg," a dramatic adaptation of the ax murder in Fyodor Dostoevsky's Crime and Punishment.
-A collection of his plays has been published in Czech.
+In 2000, the Astorka theater in Bratislava, Slovakia, produced his "Vražda sekerou ve Sv.
+Petěrburgu", ("An Ax Murder in St. Petersburg)," a dramatic adaptation of the ax murder in Fyodor Dostoevsky's Crime and Punishment and kept it in its repertory for the next ten years.
+In.
+In 2009, the Astorka theater produced Novak's play "Tolstoj a peníze", ("Tolstoy and Money") and played it in repertory for eight years.

 Novák also translated into English Václav Havel's play Audience, Unveiling, Protest and The Garden Party (alternatively titled Office Party).
+These were performed widely around the US and Canada.
 His one-act plays were published in 2009 in a bilingual edition under the title "Citizen Vanek / Vanek Citizen ".
 They were published in the U. S. in 2012 by Theater 61 Press under the title "The Vanek Plays", which edition also included Novák's translation of Havel's modern Vanek sequel, Dozens of Cousins.

+Graphic Novels

+Beginning in 2016, Novak became a librettist for graphic novels.
+With the Czech artist Jaromirem 99 drawing the pictures, they published "Zátopek", a biography of the legendary Czechoslovak long-distance runner, which was subsequently published in 10 languages and remains one of the most popular comic books in the Czech Republic.
+In 2018, they produced a comic-book version of "Zatím dobrý" ("So Far, So Good") and in 2020 "Čáslavská", a comic book biography of the winner of seven Olympic gold medals in gymnastics who ended up a cleaning lady under the neo-Stalinist regime in the Czechoslovakia of 1970's.